parth-panchal/breaking-bad-datasets/README.md

 ---

-Feel free to add any missing data, just create an issue or a pull-request either on this repository or even Tim's.
+Feel free to add any missing data, just create an issue or a pull-request either on this repository or  [Tim's](https://github.com/timbiles/Breaking-Bad--API).